vlasov-y/node-role-labeler/README.md

 ## Description

-Kubernetes does not allow to assign `node-role.kubernetes.io/*` labels from kubelet, so Node could mark itself.
-Using these operator you can create `node-role.cluster.local/*` instead and operator will create respective `node-role.kubernetes.io/*` label and wise-versa.
+Kubernetes does not allow to assign `node-role.kubernetes.io/*` labels from kubelet, so Node cannot mark itself.
+Using these operator you can create `node-role.cluster.local/*` instead and operator will create respective `node-role.kubernetes.io/*` label and vice-versa.
 You can change this custom prefix using env variable `NODE_ROLE_PREFIX`, which is set to `node-role.cluster.local/` by default.

 ## Getting Started